Updated September 8, 2022

-Suicide is a preventable tragedy, and all too often it’s the outcome of the stigma, shame, and silence associated with mental illness.
-In medicine, that stigma and silence comes at a high cost: physicians have the highest suicide rate of any profession, with a rate more than double that of the general population.
-According to the 2021 Medscape National Physician Burnout & Suicide Report, on average 13% of physicians have had thoughts of suicide.
-In some specialties, that number is even higher: 19% of OB/GYNs surveyed, for example, reported having suicidal thoughts.
-Other high-risk specialties include orthopedics (18%), general surgery (15%), family medicine (15%), and anesthesiology (15%), among others.
+Suicide is a preventable tragedy, and all too often, it’s the outcome of the stigma, shame, and silence associated with mental illness.
+In medicine, that stigma and silence comes at a high cost: physicians have the highest suicide rate of any profession, more than double that of the general population.
+According to the 2022 Medscape National Physician Burnout & Suicide Report, on average 10% of physicians have had thoughts of suicide.
+In some specialties, that number is even higher: 13% of pathologists surveyed, for example, reported having suicidal thoughts.
+Other high-risk specialties include general surgery (12%), oncology (12%), and infectious diseases (11%).

 In light of this risk — which impacts physicians in every specialty to some degree — healthcare leaders have an obligation to understand and address the root causes of physician suicide.
 More importantly, they have a responsibility to make it possible for physicians to get help without fearing for their careers.